peytoncordero/DRI25/command-line.md

 $
 ```

-We will refer to '$' as the "command prompt."
+We will refer to '$' as the 'command prompt.'
 It is the place where you type commands for the computer to execute.
 We will now learn some of the most common commands.

 When you see the '$', you're in the right place.
 In the following lessons, we will refer to the command prompt using a '$'.